 However, this feature might change its name or features before it reaches the Stable channel.

 We will keep an eye on this for you as this feature progresses.
-Subscribe to Chrome Story’s YouTube channel for an early look hands-on video when that happens.
+Subscribe to Chrome Story’s YouTube channel for an early look at hands-on video when that happens.

 Do you think this will improve your productivity?
 Let me know in the comments section below.